panchishin/learn-to-tensorflow/README.md

 ## How to use this resource
 These are skills building exercises.
-It is suggested that you go through the challenges in Levels where each Level becomes increasingly more difficult.
-If a Level takes you more than three hours to complete then consider repeating the Level before going onto the next Level.
+It is suggested that you go through all the challenges in Levels where each Level becomes increasingly more difficult.
+If a Level takes you more than three hours to complete then consider repeating the Level another day before going onto the next Level.

 ### Level 1 - Beginner
 Try to do the challenges using as much reference as you need such as the templates, searching for information on the web, and referencing the solution as needed.